 Liz earned her bachelor’s degree from Niagara University and a master’s degree from the University of New Haven.
 She is active in her community where she volunteers in her assisting her sons’ sports teams throughout the year, managing communications and events.
 Liz lives in Connecticut with her husband, two boys and a dog and cat.

-With more than 17 years’ experience, MaryBeth joins Clarion Events as Senior Vice President of North America Power and Operations, where she is responsible for the North America Power Events portfolio including two Tradeshow 100 events, POWER-GEN International and DistribuTECH, along with the world’s largest hydropower event, HydroVision International.
-In her position, along with her very experienced event operations team, MaryBeth is also responsible for ensuring the highest level of operational excellence, customer care and customer experience for several of the largest Clarion UX events.
+With more than 17 years’ experience, MaryBeth joins Clarion Events as Senior Vice President of Operations, where she is responsible for all Clarion UX North American events.
+MaryBeth is also responsible for the North America Energy Group portfolio including two Tradeshow 100 events, POWER-GEN International and DistribuTECH, along with the world’s largest hydropower event, HydroVision International.

 Known as a results-oriented, forward-thinking and customer-focused leader, MaryBeth has been successful in driving business growth, generating revenues and delivering customer value through collaboration, partnerships and great relationships.
 MaryBeth loves change (unlike most)!
 She embraces it, strives for it, and more importantly implements it!